willclaybeach/CCDune/README.md

 # 👋 Hey there, I'm Clay Beach

-🎥 **Videographer by trade**, 🎙️ **Public Affairs Specialist at U.S. Southern Command**, and 🧑‍💻 **Full Stack Developer in training**.
-I craft compelling narratives through videos, photos, podcasts, and graphics, bringing missions and stories to life.
+🎥 **Videographer by trade**, 🎙️ **Public Affairs Specialist at U.S. Southern Command**, and 🧑‍💻 **Full Stack Developer**.
+Not only do I craft compelling narratives through videos, photos, podcasts, and graphics, bringing missions and stories to life; I am a Full Stack Developer, problem solver, and general DIYer for all things cars, computers, and more.

 ---